 - Adheres to Harper College Code of Conduct (per College catalog).

-- Fine and gross motor function to perform precise instrumentation procedures.
+- Fine and gross motor function to perform precise cleaning and assembly procedures.

 - Wrist, hand and finger dexterity to perform fine motor function without tremor.

 - Stamina to stand and remain focused for several hours at a time while working in assigned